Denys Wilkinson Building: Building design

 The building was designed around conducting particle physics.
 The bulk of the accelerator infrastructure and experimental target station is in basement levels.
 The walls of the building at the lower levels are very thick concrete and are laden with boron.
 This was to keep the natural background radiation count inside the building as low as possible, and not (as was the popular and local civic belief) to keep radiation in.
 Some of the more exposed parts of the building suffered from rebar corrosion.

 The building was originally going to be further extended on the eastern side, but the funding never became available.

 Other uses

 In the 1970s and 1980s, the building's basement was also designated as the emergency shelter for Oxford City Council.
 There was occasionally tension with the local council, which periodically tried to shut down the "Nuclear Physics Department" of the university.
 Generally, such tensions were resolved with arranged visits, and explanations as to the role it would also serve for the councillors in the event of a nuclear attack on the United Kingdom.

 John Adams Institute for Accelerator Science

-The John Adams Institute for Accelerator Science (JAI) is located in the building.
+The John Adams Institute for Accelerator Science (JAI), named for John Adams (physicist), is located in the building.
 The JAI was established in 2004 as a joint venture between the Departments of Physics at Oxford and Royal Holloway University of London, with Imperial College London joining the venture in 2011.